lydiadwyer/sheparddb/docs/use cases/Regions - Add.md

 ## Post Conditions

-1. I can see the new region listed on the "All Gregions" page
+1. I can see the new region listed on the "All Regions" page
 2. I can choose the new region from the "regions" drop-down on the "Add Artifact" page